 - Guide;

-- Final Report documenting all research steps, results, and analysis (see Special Notes O and P);
+- Final Report documenting all research steps, results, and analysis;

-- Technical memo titled “Implementation of Research Findings and Products” (see Special Note Q); and
+- Technical memo titled “Implementation of Research Findings and Products” (see Special Note L); and

-- Summary of Key Findings (see Special Note R).
+- Summary of Key Findings (see Special Note M).

-Note: Following receipt of the draft final deliverables, there should be 3 months for ACRP review and comments and for contractor's preparation of the final deliverables.
+Note: Following receipt of the draft final deliverables, there should be 3 months for ACRP review and comments and for the research team's preparation of the final deliverables.
 For budgeting purposes, proposers should assume that ACRP will provide access to web-enabled teleconference services.
 ACRP will pay panel members’ travel costs for the face-to-face interim meeting.
 Proposers should assume that the meeting will be held in Washington, DC.

 SPECIAL NOTES